usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/Facilitator Guide_Case Study Complete.md

 * Justification for methods that reflect FAR flexibilities and digital service goals

 **Optional Extension Ideas:**
-* **Peer Review Rotation:** Learners rotate to peer review SOOs and evaluation strategies using a feedback checklist
+* **Peer Review Rotation:** Learners rotate to peer review SOOs and evaluation strategies using a feedback checklist.
-* **Debrief the Decision:** Select teams defend their proposed strategy in a mock IPT setting with other learners asking questions and raising potential risks
+* **Debrief the Decision:** Select teams defend their proposed strategy in a mock IPT setting with other learners asking questions and raising potential risks.

 ### IV.
-Next Steps
+Next steps

 * Refine SOO and evaluation approach and prepare for Milestone 4
 * Acquisition Strategy Development